-In Denmark in 1998 around 550,000 tonnes of organic garden waste (branches, leaves and grass) together with around 200,000 tonnes of food waste and other organic materials were recycled /Teknologisk Institut 2000/ mainly by composting and bio-fermentation processes.
+In 2001 450,000 tons organic garden waste was brought to composting plants /Danish EPA, 2002/.
+Furthermore around 200,000 tonnes of food waste and other organic materials were recycled /Teknologisk Institut, 2000/ mainly by composting and bio-fermentation processes.